RamAlkama/LandCarbonBudget_IntactAndNonIntactForest/README.md

 **************************************************************************
 Step (3) Intact and Non Intact forest NBP from models that provide nbppft.
  - The models are: 'CLASSIC','YIBs','CABLE-POP','JSBACH', 'ISBA-CTRIP'
- - ISBA-CTRIP is not yet uploaded in the server but the method is included here
+ - ISBA-CTRIP is not yet uploaded in the server at the time of writing this but the method is included here
 ***************************************************************************

   1) From landCoverFrac and nbppft we computed mean forest nbp (kg/m2/s)for each gridcell.